sjharw/sync-async-api-tutorial/README.md

 # sync-async-api-tutorial

 ## About
-The Jupyter Notebook 'api_comparison.ipynb' demonstrates how to make both synchronous and asynchronous API requests using a test API as an example.
+The Jupyter Notebook 'api_comparison.ipynb' demonstrates how to make both synchronous and asynchronous API requests using [httpbin](https://httpbin.org/) as an example.

 In the tutorial, the following areas are covered:
 - Making API requests with the `requests`, `futures`, `asyncio` and `aiohttp` libraries